AleeWeb/react-livefilter/README.md

-React search filter on client-side.
-Search for Marvel Daredevil villains.
+Search for Marvel Daredevil villains using this React client-side search app.